 22. Goddess Locs

-Goddess locs are a type of faux loc has an open-end.
+Goddess locs are a type of faux loc that has an open end.
 It’s perfect if you want to try out the style without damaging your own hair.

 23. Sister Locs

-Sister locs is a great of dreadlocks to wear if you want to try out a thinner style.
+Sister locs are a great dreadlocks look to wear if you want to try out a thinner style.

 24. Bohemian Dreadlocks